petabridge/Incrementalist/README.md

   --parallel            Optional.
 (Default: false) Execute commands in parallel.

   --fail-on-no-projects Optional.
 (Default: false) Fail if no projects are affected.

-  --no-cache            Optional.
-(Default: false) Ignore any existing cache file
-                        and perform a full Roslyn analysis.

   -c, --config          Optional.
 Path to the configuration file.
 Defaults to
                         .incrementalist/incrementalist.json in the current directory.